What is Mediation?

 Consult with your attorney before making any decisions that could impact the outcome of your legal case.

-Consult with your country officer in the Office of Children’s Issues for more information about mediation in the country where your child is located.
+Consult with a your country officer in the Office of Children’s Issues for more information about mediation in the country where your child is located.

 What You Can Do